pingcap/docs/ticdc/manage-ticdc.md

 - `--sort-engine`: Specifies the sorting engine for the `changefeed`.
 Because TiDB and TiKV adopt distributed architectures, TiCDC must sort the data changes before writing them to the sink.
 This option supports `unified`(by default)/`memory`/`file`.

     - `unified`: When `unified` is used, TiCDC prefers data sorting in memory.
 If the memory is insufficient, TiCDC automatically uses the disk to store the temporary data.
 This is the default value of `--sort-engine`.
     - `memory`: Sorts data changes in memory.
-It is **NOT recommended** to use it, because OOM is easily triggered when replicating large amounts of data.
+It is **NOT recommended** to use this feature, because OOM is easily triggered when you replicate large amounts of data.
     - `file`: Entirely uses the disk to store the temporary data.
 This feature is **deprecated**.
 It is **NOT recommended** to use it in **any** situation.

 - `--sort-dir`: Specifies the temporary file directory of the sorting engine.
 It is **NOT recommended** to use this option in the command `cdc cli changefeed create`.
 You are recommended to use this option [in the command `cdc server` to set the temporary file directory](/ticdc/deploy-ticdc.md#ticdc-cdc-server-command-line-parameter-description).
 The default value of this option is `/tmp/cdc_sort`.
 When the unified sorter is enabled, if the default directory `/tmp/cdc_sort` on the sever is not writable or there is not enough space, you need to manually specify a directory in `sort-dir`.
 If the directory specified in `sort-dir` is not writable, `changefeed` stops automatically.